QuantumMaterialsModelling/vasp-phonopy-sscha/README.md

 python setup.py install

+Installing numpy may give problems, so it may be needed to install it by hand.

 ### 2 HOW TO USE ###
 A step-by-step tutorial can be found in the "tutorial" folder.
 The C2 diamond is taken as a test case.